pawelpuszka/ComputerStoreDatabase/README.md

 ### Populating database

-First step was to prepare .csv files with data for tables:
+First step was to prepare CSV files with data for tables:
 * Addresses
 * Employees
 * Products